Human Intelligence (HUMINT)

 Another advantage of human intelligence in cybersecurity is that it can increase the resilience of security systems.
 AI can recognize, learn and model behavioural patterns of threat actors, allowing security specialists to triage and remediate threats more rapidly and accurately.
 This saves time spent on protecting against attacks while increasing scalability.

-Common Human Intelligence Cybersecurity Use Cases
+Common Cybersecurity Use Cases

 Cyber security is an expansive field encompassing everything from firewalls and intrusion detection systems to specialized tools and techniques designed to keep malicious actors out and legitimate users.
 In today's digital world, hackers are always looking for new and inventive ways to cause havoc on your company's network, devices and data.
 To stay ahead of the game, your IT staff must be equipped with up-to-date cybersecurity best practices and technology.
 They need to be informed of the latest threats and likely culprits so they can promptly identify, respond to, and prevent future attacks.
-Human Intelligence (HUMINT) can provide this assistance.
+Human Intelligence can provide this assistance.
 Whether your IT staff is responsible for safeguarding their products or needs to be aware of potential hazards, HUMINT can provide invaluable insight.

 How to Implement Human Intelligence?